Skip to main content

 Some museums and cultural institutions extend the target group entitled to a discount on entrance, for instance:

-The National Gallery of Denmark (Statens Museum for Kunst): Free entrance for children and young people under 18 years and a discount for young people under 27 years.
+The National Gallery of Denmark (Statens Museum for Kunst): Free entrance for children and young people under 18 years of age and a discount for young people under 27 years of age.

-According to the Act on Libraries (Biblioteksloven, LBK nr 100 af 30/01/2013), libraries charge a fee when material is returned too late.
-Children and young people under 14 years are charged a reduced fee.
+According to the Act on Libraries (Biblioteksloven, LBK nr 100 af 30/01/2013), libraries charge a fee when materials are returned too late.
+Children and young people under 14 years of age are charged a reduced fee.

-Removing geographical barriers for young people’s participation in cultural activities
+Removing geographical barriers to young people’s participation in cultural activities

 Cultural activities at the local, regional and state levels reduce geographical obstacles to young people’s access to culture.

-There are 97 state-subsidised museums all over Denmark.
-The state subsidised museums must meet criteria established in the Act on Museums (Museumsloven, LBK nr 358 af 08/04/2014).
-Together with the state-owned museums, they form a network that aims to secure Denmark’s cultural and natural heritage and disseminate knowledge of this heritage.
+There are 95 state-authorised museums all over Denmark.
+The museums must meet criteria established in the Act on Museums (Museumsloven, LBK nr 358 af 08/04/2014).
+Together with state-owned museums, they form a network that aims to secure Denmark’s cultural and natural heritage and disseminate knowledge of this heritage.

-Most of the museums (56) focus on cultural history, i.e. various periods and aspects of Denmark’s history.
-There are 27 art museums, while 2 museums specialise in natural history (geology, zoology and botany).
-Finally, 13 museums cover several areas, e.g. cultural, art and natural history.
+Most of the state-authorised museums (56) focus on cultural history, i.e., various periods and aspects of Denmark’s history.
+There are 27 art museums, while 2 museums specialise in natural history (geology, zoology, and botany).
+Finally, 10 museums cover several areas, e.g., cultural, art, and natural history.
 Some of the museums have several branches or exhibition sites.

 Furthermore, a long range of cultural institutions across Denmark receive state funding.
 See below in the section on regional offers.